alanng10/Secane/Docue/Web/a.md

 Secane has web browser to execute web module.

-Web browser plat is for module that is not effecon to be add with Module Module.
+Web browser plat is for module that has none source based interest to civil.

 Web browser has Javascript system.